travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 SSQ files are a sequence of chunks, each utilizing a variety of data structures to store information about a song's step data, as well as the actual step information for specific step charts.

-Based on the data structure observations I've made - data structure names specifically, I am tempted to say that the "SSQ" format is really specialized form of a more general sequence format that is meant to handle a variety of sequence types in the game.
-At this point, however, this is speculation, and I won't say anything definitive without doing more research first, as a lot is needed before such things are "proven."
+Based on the data structure observations I've made - data structure names found in leftover debugging data specifically, I am tempted to say that the "SSQ" format is really specialized form of a more general sequence format meant to handle many kinds of sequences in the DDR game series.
+At this point, however, this is speculation; I won't say anything definitive without doing more research first, as a lot is needed before
+such things are "proven" IMO.

 ## Data Structures:
 The following data structures are used for organizing the data within a SSQ file.